Treats and helps prevent influenza.

 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to oseltamivir.
+Do not use this medicine if you have had an allergic reaction to oseltamivir.

 How to Use This Medicine

-- It is best to start taking this medicine as soon as possible after flu symptoms start or after being exposed to the flu (within the first 2 days).
+- Start taking this medicine as soon as possible after flu symptoms start or after you are exposed to the flu (within the first 2 days).

 - Shake the oral liquid medicine before each use.
-Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+Measure the liquid medicine with the oral dispenser that came with the medicine.
+Ask your pharmacist for an oral measuring spoon or syringe if you do not have one.

-- If the oral liquid is not available, you may open the capsules and mix the contents into a bowl with sweetened liquids such as regular or sugar-free chocolate syrup.
+- You may open the capsule and mix the contents with a sweet liquid (such as chocolate syrup, corn syrup, or sugar dissolved in water).
 Ask your doctor or pharmacist if you have any questions.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.